jmhmd/dcmtk-node/README.md

 # dcmtk-node

-Node.js wrapper for the OFFIS dcmtk DICOM library with parsed output
+Node.js wrapper for the OFFIS dcmtk DICOM library with parsed output.
+Bundles the pre-compiled binaries for Windows, macOS, and Linux.

-Included commands:
+Included commands so far:

 ```
 dcmdump